 Bliss is incredibly seductive.
 If it’s there as a result of being real with oneself, a fountain found under our debris, bliss is a gift.
 If it’s there as an attachment or vehicle for avoidance, it’s no different than any other addiction.

 This is where spirituality is romanticized.
 We think just because we have teachings and are dedicated, we get a free pass.
 Spirituality works wonderfully as long as we realize that it’s a process and not a forgone conclusion.

-However, these are not romantic notions.
-They are not meant to be practiced to our own detriment.
+These aren’t romantic notions.
+They’re not meant to be practiced to our own detriment.
 We can be kind to a coworker, but we can also speak up when needed.
 We can forgive someone who keeps hurting us, but we don’t have to stay with them.

 When spiritual teachings are put into practice at our own expense, they lose all power and effectiveness.

 Where we really get into hot water is when romanticized spirituality is carried over into any committed relationship.

 Relationships are a huge subject.
 We spend our entire life interacting in familial, intimate, social, and work relationships.
 This focuses on one major area: